Jeff-Russ/ror-guides/rails-database.md

 Rails has __Named Scopes__ which allow us to define custom queries in our models using multiple __Active Relation query methods__.
 Our resulting __Named Scopes__ can be called taking arguments just like they're built in Rails methods.

-Prior to Rails 4, __Lamda Syntax__ was optional way to define them but now it's required.
-This is roughly how you define a scope in your model and are usally placed before any method `def` blocks.:
+Prior to Rails 4, __Lambda Syntax__ was optional way to define them but now it's required.
+This is roughly how you define a scope in your model and are usually placed before any method `def` blocks.:

 	scope :name_of_scope, lambda { where(active: true) } # normal lamda syntax
 	# OR...